openesper/esper/software/firmware/components/README.md

 ### Error

-This is where the ERROR_CHECK macro, as well as most errors are defined.
+This is where the ATTEMPT macro, as well as most errors are defined.

 ### Events